1540

 • Sugar content: about the same or less than 500ml of cola

-Surprised that it’s not much different from a regular juice?
-Energy drinks are soft drinks with added vitamins, amino acids, caffeine, etc., and they’re not dangerous enough to cause health problems when consumed normally (;´∀`).
+Surprised that it’s not much different from regular juice?
+Energy drinks are essentially soft drinks with added vitamins, amino acids, caffeine, and other ingredients.
+When consumed in normal amounts, they don’t pose a health risk (;´∀`).

-Furthermore, if you look at the ingredients in energy drinks, you’ll see that they don’t improve your health or condition.
-While some articles claim that they are beneficial, you should be cautious and not take them too literally.
-There seems to be some inconsistency there.
+Furthermore, if you look at the ingredients in energy drinks, you’ll see that they don’t necessarily improve your health or physical condition.
+While some articles claim that they are beneficial, you should approach such claims with caution.
+There seems to be some inconsistency in these statements.

 Deaths Allegedly Caused by Energy Drinks

-This topic often comes up, and many gossip sites and blogs bait readers with titles like “died after drinking excessive energy drinks.”
-By now, most people are likely immune to such headlines.
-But in reality, it is extremely difficult for an average adult to die just from drinking Monster Energy or Red Bull.
+This topic often surfaces, with many gossip sites and blogs using sensational titles like “died after drinking excessive energy drinks.”
+By now, most people are likely numb to such headlines.
+But in reality, it is extremely rare for an average adult to die simply from consuming Monster Energy or Red Bull.

-As mentioned earlier, the risk of dying from energy drinks seems pretty low.
+As mentioned earlier, the risk of dying from energy drinks appears to be very low.
 For more details, please refer to the page on caffeine poisoning and lethal doses caused by energy drinks.